ArizonaMangoJuice/lol-improver-client/README.md

 ## Motivation
 I like league of legends.
 I decided why not just make an app that lets you view player stats and take notes on champions you play.

+## How to use?
+First, you create an account.
+Login with the account created.
+Start taking notes.
+Search a player if you want to see there recent stats.
+Try to search for these player:
+-ScrubNoob
+-L 5 22 9
+-Grig1
+-TCLB Robin NA
+-IlIlIllllIIIIIII
+-Tony Top

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -